chetanbg1/cbg-microservice/README.md

 imp interfaces used in hibernate
 Session factory (org.hibernate.SessionFactory) -
-	used to retrieve session objects for database operations, we need to innitialize that once and can cache it and reuse it , one sessionfactory object per databse connection
+	used to retrieve session objects for database operations, we need to initialize that once and can cache it and reuse it , one sessionfactory object per databse connection
 Session (org.hibernate.Session) -
-	it is factory for transaction, it is used for connecting application with persistant store like hibernate framework / DB. it is ued to get the connection with the database. used to get physical connection with database provide methids for CRUD operation
+	it is factory for transaction, it is used for connecting application with persistant store like hibernate framework / DB. it is used to get the connection with the database. used to get physical connection with database provide methods for CRUD operation
 Transaction (org.hibernate.Transaction) - this is specific single / automic units of work

 SessionFactory factory  = metadata.getSessionFactoryBuilder().build();